 We’re so pleased to welcome visitors back to Canons Ashby.
 We're opening up as many areas as possible for you to enjoy, so please check back here for the latest when visiting during summertime.

 The safety of our visitors remains our top priority.
 Face coverings are recommended in enclosed, crowded areas.
 We'll continue to provide hand sanitiser and stick to our high standards of cleanliness.

 Parking and arrival

-The parkland has sheep and cows grazing in it, so please keep dogs on a short lead.
+The parkland has sheep and sometimes cows grazing in it, so please keep dogs on a short lead at all times.
 Look out for birds in the trees or flying overhead: we have plenty of interesting species to spot.

 If you have little ones, explore the Spinney or the Wild Play corner.
-There are also family trails available from Visitor Reception for you to pick up for free.
+Any other trails or activities will be advertised at Visitor Reception.

 The house is open between 11.30am – last entry at 3.30pm closing at 4pm.
 Entry to the house on busy days is by timed ticket; please check at reception upon arrival for details.
 The main historic showrooms will be open to enjoy.

 The second-hand bookshop is now open (times may vary).
 Housed in the old Brewhouse where beer would have been brewed, the room has interesting historical features as well as a great selection of books.
 We are now accepting small book donations at pre-arranged times.
 If you would like to donate some books for our second-hand bookshop, up to 2 carrier bags maximum, please email us at firstname.lastname@example.org to arrange a time to drop them off.